 Tucker, 5.

 Moore, 23.

 “The Rise and Fall of the K.K.K.,” New Republic, November 30, 1927.

 Tucker, 39.

 Milmon F. Harrison, “Jim Jones and Black Worship Traditions,” in Peoples Temple and Black Religion in America, ed.
 Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer (Bloomington, IN: University of Indiana Press, 2004), 125.

-David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown (Bloomington, IN: Indiana University Press, 1988), 2.
+David Chidester, Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown (Bloomington, IN: University of Indiana Press, 1988), 2.

 PBS.org, “Jonestown: The Life and Death of Peoples Temple.”

 “What Was Jim Jones’ Racial Heritage?”